abesto/babushka-deps/README.md

-## DEPRECATED
+## Vaporware

-It looks like babushka development has been dead for a while.
 Content in this repo has been migrated to https://github.com/abesto/chef-devenv

 ---